-The first thing to note is that stress has a profound and direct effect on your body – it increases your heart rate, it increases muscle tension and it causes your blood to actually thicken.
+The first thing to note is that stress has a profound and direct effect on your body – it increases your heart rate, increases muscle tension, and causes your blood to thicken.
 All of this is intended to make us more efficient at combat and better able to run away in order to escape danger.
-This is all controlled by the body releasing specific hormones – and those include dopamine, adrenaline, cortisol and glutamate among others.
-These are our ‘stress hormones’
+This is all controlled by the body releasing specific hormones – and those include dopamine, adrenaline, cortisol and glutamate, among others.
+These are our ‘stress hormones

-As the heart rate increases and the blood vessels dilate, more blood is sent specifically to the muscles and to the brain with the intention of enhancing focus and physical performance.
+As the heart rate increases and the blood vessels dilate, more blood is sent specifically to the muscles and the brain to enhance focus and physical performance.

 This is great news again for fighting and for getting away from danger.
-But what it also means is that blood is being directed away from your other systems – away from your immune system for example and away from your digestion.
-When you’re being chased by a lion, or falling off a mountain, those things just don’t really matter quite so much!
+But it also means that blood is being directed away from your other systems – away from your immune system, for example, and from your digestion.
+When you’re being chased by a lion or falling off a mountain, those things just don’t really matter quite so much!

 The problem then comes when this is allowed to continue over a longer period of time.
-In the wild, chronic stress didn’t really exist: we wouldn’t have to worry about things like debt or having a mean boss!
+In the wild, chronic stress didn’t exist: we wouldn’t have to worry about debt or having a mean boss!

-And when stress doesn’t go away, that means that your immune system and your digestion never get the attention they need.
-This is why you can end up getting heartburn or becoming ill when you’re constantly stressed.
+And when stress doesn’t go away, your immune system and digestion never get the attention they need.
+This is why you can get heartburn or become ill when you’re constantly stressed.

-Meanwhile, your body is consistently releasing adrenaline and your heartrate is consistently beating hard.
-Eventually this can become a problem as well as you become more and more likely to suffer a heart attack.
+Meanwhile, your body is consistently releasing adrenaline, and your heart rate is consistently beating hard.
+Eventually, this can become a problem, and you become more likely to suffer a heart attack.
 And remember, your blood pressure has also gone up – making you significantly more likely to experience very high blood pressure.

 To help counteract some of these issues, here are my top three tips: